 Many requests for student records require the consent and/or notification of the parent, but some do not.
-Requests for student records by LEAs or special education local plan areas (SELPAs) within the State of California do not require a parent's signature and must be processed within five days.
-Requests for student records by San Bernardino County Probation Department, Juvenile Division via a court order may be processed after attempting to advise the parents and student of the LEA's compliance with the court order.
-Any other requests for records must be accompanied by a release of information that has been signed by a parent.
+Requests for student records by LEAs or SELPAs within the State of California do not require a parent's signature and must be processed within five days.
+Requests for student records by County Probation Department or a Juvenile Division via a court order may be processed after attempting to advise the parents and eligible student of the Charter LEA's compliance with the court order.
+Any other requests for records must be accompanied by a release of information that has been signed and dated by the parent.